Why Pizza Hut's red roofs and McDonald's play places have disappeared

 The new fast-food box designs with their flat roofs are more efficient to heat and cool than older structures, said John Gordon, a restaurant consultant.
 Kitchens have been reconfigured to speed up food preparation.
 They're also cheaper to build, maintain and staff a smaller store.

-But in the effort to modernize, some say fast-food design has become homogenized and lost its creative purpose.
+But in the effort to modernize, some say fast-food design has became homogenized and lost its creative purpose.

 "I don't know if you'd be able to identify what they were if they had a different name on the front," said Addison Del Mastro, an urbanist writer who documents the history of commercial landscapes.
 "There's nothing to engage the wandering imagination."